MicrosoftDocs/Viva/Viva/topics/topic-experiences- knowledge-managers.md

 ---
-title: Help build and manage a knowledge base with Microsoft Viva Topics ms.author: ruthhollands
+title: How Knowledge Managers build and manage a knowledge base in Viva Topics ms.author: ruthhollands
 author: ruthholls
 manager: pamgreen